EmmyVoita/EmmyVoita.github.io/_posts/2023-4-16-Kalman-Filter.markdown

 </div>

 To simulate a sensor update interval, a timer is updated each frame.
-If the timer is equal to or exceeds an update variable, the timer is reset and the velocity data is sampled.
-When the velocity data is sampled, the subsequent calls are made:
+If the timer is equal to or exceeds the update interval, the timer is reset and the velocity data is sampled.
+When the velocity data is sampled, the following steps are performed:
 1. Update the Kalman inputs using the velocity data (set the F,B,Q,H,R matrices and control vector)
 2. Perform the prediction step
 3. Perform the update step with the velocity measurement